 There is an endless number of questions you could potentially ask a client to get to know them.
 Each person's life is a complex web of beliefs, causes, concerns, and life events that make them who they are and define their plans for the future.
-By focusing on 6 categories of information, it's possible to take an organized approach to learning client information that will help you provide comprehensive service.
+We provide financial advisor assistance by focusing on 6 categories of information to get to know your client better.
+When you ask the right questions, it's possible to take an organized approach to learning client information that will help you provide comprehensive service.

 This is a foundational category for your client services.
 Knowing your client's short- and long-term goals and how you can help accomplish them will ultimately set the tone for your relationship going forward.
 Make sure you have a list of goal-based questions ready for initial client meetings, as well as a list of goal update questions to ask after life events may have changed their initial answers.

 While this can be a touchy subject, understanding which relationships your client prioritizes will help you suggest the right strategies to them.
 This category also extends past family and can also include friends, religious institutions, or other charitable organizations that matter most.

 As one of the most obvious categories of questioning, it can be easy to overlook some of the nuances of asset-centric questions.
 For example, asking in whose name (the client's or a family member's) the assets are registered, diversified income sources, and the potential for change are all excellent avenues for learning more.

 Assessing a client's current relationship with other advisors will give you a better idea of how they're already managing their goals.
 Additionally, if they have recently moved from one advisor to another, learning what part of their previous relationship wasn't working for them can help you avoid costly mistakes in the future.